rtdists/fddm/README.md

 Now we can use the `ddm()` function to fit the DDM to the data.
 Note that we are using formula notation to indicate the interaction between variables for the drift rate.
+The first argument of the `ddm()` function is the formula indicating how the drift rate should be modeled.
+By default, the boundary separation and non-decision time are estimated, and the initial bias and inter-trial variability in the drift rate are held fixed.

 ``` r
 fit0 <- ddm(rt + response ~ classification*difficulty, data = onep)